scverse/spatialdata/docs/design_doc.md

 In details:

-- we don't need to specify the intrinsic coordinate systems, these are inferred from the element schema (e.g., for an `axes` array with two axes named "y" and "x", the intrinsic coordinate system would be named "yx")
+- we don't need to specify the intrinsic coordinate systems, these are inferred from the element schema
 - each element MAY have a transformation mapping them to one or more extrinsic coordinate systems

-Each coordinate system
+Each extrinsic coordinate system

 - MUST have a name
 - MAY specify its axes